 Improving quality of life ALL AROUND.
 IMPACTING LIVES.

 This important, mission-driven approach to academics is the hallmark of the LSU College of Human Sciences & Education; and one of its schools – the LSU School of Kinesiology – excels at ensuring students take their lessons into the field before graduating.
-A partnership spanning more than 50 years, the relationship between the LSU School of Kinesiology (SOK) and the Baton Rouge Orthopaedic Clinic (BROC) seeks to better the community by ensuring that residents’ physical capabilities are at peak performance…while educating the next generation of aspiring practitioners.
+A collaboration spanning more than 50 years, the relationship between the LSU School of Kinesiology (SOK) and the Baton Rouge Orthopaedic Clinic (BROC) seeks to better the community by ensuring that residents’ physical capabilities are at peak performance…while educating the next generation of aspiring practitioners.

 Along with amazing BROC mentors, LSU Kinesiology students are not only able to further their career goals, but also improve the quality of care for patients and athletes.

-HOW DID THE PARTNERSHIP BEGIN?
+HOW DID THE RELATIONSHIP BEGIN?

 In the 1970s, BROC founders Dr. Bo Strange and Dr. James Kilroy developed a close working relationship with LSU Athletics through their involvement as team physicians for LSU Football.
 At the same time that each doctor was coming to campus to take turns traveling with the team, LSU Athletics was growing rapidly, adding on multiple new sports teams.
 With this growth also came an increased need for more athletic trainers.